stephenebert/Springboard/Capstone/enhancement/retrieval-backend/README.md

 |       MM‑Embed + HNSW (ef=64)       |   0.9974  |      75.7      |     0.72    |
 | MM‑Embed + IVF‑PQ (nlist=512, m=32) |   0.9958  |      70.2      |     0.72    |

+CLIP+HNSW recovers every caption exactly (Recall@1 = 1.0) and is fastest (~ 65 ms).
+Swapping in MM‑Embed (a larger, 1 024‑dim vector) costs ~ 10 ms extra per query and drops recall by ~ 0.2–0.4 pp. Using IVF‑PQ instead of HNSW on the MM‑Embed vectors regains some speed (~ 70 ms) at only a tiny extra recall loss (~ 0.16 pp vs. HNSW).

 ![Pipeline](pipeline.png)